 The polarity for welding dual shield flux core wire is the same as MIG welding, which is DCEP (Direct Current Electrode Negative).

-It is useful to know the general capabilities of and features of a flux core welder.
-Of course your particular welder may have less or more capabilities depending on its features and price.
+It is useful to know the general abilities and features of a flux core welder.
+Of course your particular welder may do less or more depending on its features and price.

 A flux core welder is mainly used for welding mild steel or low alloy steel.